C2SM/git-course/README.md

 We provide you here with [instructions from realpython](https://realpython.com/installing-python/), but of course many other instructions will do as well.

-Third, you need some non-standard python packages, namely:
+For the beginners course, you also need some non-standard python packages, namely:
    - jupyterlab
    - bash_kernel